TomasVotruba/tomasvotruba.com/source/_posts/2016/2016-12-24-how-to-avoid-inject-thanks-to-decorator-feature-in-nette.md

 decorator: # keyword used by Nette
     App\Repository\AbstractBaseRepository: # 1. find every service this type
         setup: # same setup as we use in service configuration
-            - setEntityManagerf # 2. call this setter injection on it
+            - setEntityManager # 2. call this setter injection on it

     # or do you need to call "setTranslator" on every component?
     App\Component\AbstractBaseControl: